 - User desktops and files are accessible regardless of the device.

-CIO has compiled a list of 12 ways to disaster-proof your business from speaking with industry experts, and we thought we would share our top 4.
+CIO has compiled a list of 12 ways to disaster-proof your business after speaking to the industry experts, and we thought we would share our top 4.

 - Apply the 80/20 rule.
-In the CIO piece, Sungard Availability Services vice president, Product Management, Recovery Services, Michael de la Torre, shares how businesses need to conduct a data assessment and determine which data is the most critical.
-“Not all data is created equally…By applying the 80/20 rule, a company can tier out its critical data and applications to decide which 20 percent is the most crucial to protect,” he says.
+In the CIO piece, Sungard Availability Services vice president, Product Management and Recovery Services, Michael de la Torre, shares how businesses need to conduct a data assessment and determine which data is the most critical.
+“Not all data is created equally…By applying the 80/20 rule, a company can shortlist its critical data and applications to decide which 20 percent is the most crucial to protect,” he says.

 - Work with a trusted partner.
 Symantec Senior Manager of Backup and Recovery, Peter Elliman, says “Use an experienced partner to ensure your [storage and disaster recovery (DR)] solution meets the needs of your business and the capabilities of your IT department.”
 Additionally, we would add that you work with a partner that is transparent in their pricing structure and allows scalability and flexibility as you grow.

 - Make sure data is encrypted.
-And is encrypted both in-transit and at rest.
+Both in-transit and at rest.
 Look for providers that have AES-256 Encryption as well as is SSAE 16-TYPE 2 compliant data centers.
 At the very least, your DR/BC provider should offer encryption at rest.

 - Follow the 3, 2, 1 rule.
 Doug Hazelman, vice president of Product Strategy for data protection provider Veeam, suggests that businesses utilize the 3, 2, 1 rule, which translates into 3 backups that are maintained on 2 different mediums, with one of those being offsite.

 3 Ways To Implement a BC/DR solution

-If you found these statistics rather unsettling, there is something you can do to ease the burden.
-Here are 3 ways your business can implement a BC/DR plan:
+If you found some statistics around DR and BC rather unsettling, there is something you can do to ease the burden.
+Here are 3 ways your business can implement a BC/DR plan in a seamless manner:

-- Snapshots -- A snapshot is a non-application aware feature built into most modern storage arrays or implemented on top of a local disk as part of the operating system (i.e., using Logical Volume Manager in Linux).
-Snapshots are easy to configure, quick to execute and are low cost compared to other methods of BC/DR. Businesses can easily recover data using snapshots in case of any disaster or business continuity event issues.
+- Snapshots — A snapshot is a non-application aware feature that’s built into most modern storage arrays or implemented on top of a local disk as part of the operating system (i.e., using Logical Volume Manager in Linux).
+Snapshots are easy to configure, quick to execute and are low cost compared to other methods of BC/DR. Businesses can easily recover data using snapshots in case of any disaster or business continuity related event.

-- BC/DR -- Businesses can automate their BC/DR by replicating their data and applications to the cloud in case of a disaster.
-By having the data stored in an offsite, geo-redundant facility, businesses can help enable the continuity of operations in the event of a local natural or man-made disaster.
+- Cloud BC/DR — Businesses can automate their BC/DR by replicating their data and applications to the cloud in case of a disaster.
+By having the data stored in an offsite, geo-redundant facility, businesses can help enable the continuity of operations in the event of a local, natural or man-made disaster.

 dinCloud to participate in the Nutanix .NEXT 2018 Conference